 Squamous cell carcinoma (SCC) is a type of cancer made up of specialized cells called squamous cells.
 It can start anywhere that squamous cells are normally found including the skin, mouth, lungs, and cervix.

 Squamous cells are a specialized type of cell that are normally found on the surface of a tissue.
 The squamous cells create a barrier which protects the tissue below the surface from infections and injuries.
 Squamous cell can be found on the outer surface of a tissue such as the skin or the inner surface of a tissue such as the esophagus.
 The barrier created is called the epithelium.

 SCC is a very common type of cancer.
 One of the reasons it is so common is because it can start anywhere squamous cells are normally found.
 When examined under the microscope, the tumour looks similar regardless of where in the body it started.

-Some common locations for squamous cell carcinoma include:
+Some common locations for SCC include:

 Squamous cell carcinoma can also be described as keratinizing if the tumour produces a special type of protein called keratin which is normally found on the surface of the skin.
 Tumours that do not produce keratin are called non-keratinizing squamous cell carcinoma.